Elizabeth Wyn Wood: Passing Rain (1928)

-The Welland-Crowland War Memorial
+The Welland-Crowland War Memorial (1939)

-The Welland Crowland War Memorial designed by Elizabeth Wyn Wood, features 2 heroic figures, Man the Defender and Woman the Giver, set against the Canadian landscape.
+The Welland-Crowland War Memorial designed by Elizabeth Wyn Wood, features two heroic figures, Man the Defender and Woman the Giver, set against the Canadian landscape.
+Wood was chosen as the sculptor by winning a national competition for the project.
 Planned as part of a regional beautification plan for the lands along the Welland Canal, the memorial was intended to be visible and intelligible to passengers on passing boats.
-The Welland Crowland War Memorial was unveiled on 2 September 1939.
+The memorial was the final large World War I memorial unveiled in Canada, built with over $36,000 of donations collected from the citizens from the city of Welland and Crowland during the peak of the depression.
+Sculpted from LaCass Granite located in Quebec, the piece was cut to size by the Thomson Monument Company based on Wood's full-size clay model.
+Canadian artist and sculptor, Louis Temporale, completed the fine surface carving of the monument.